dominopizzaaaa/govtech-multimodal-ai/README.md

 - Inconsistent formatting

 #### Accuracy achieved (EasyOCR): Defined as getting the output without extra characters
-- First try: 10/28 (I decided to move on an try other technologies first)
+- First try: 10/28 (I decided to move on and try other technologies first)
 ---

 ### Try 2: Tesseract OCR